NeonDinoGame/Neon-Dino-Game/README.md

 # Neon-Dino-Game
 **HOW TO PLAY?**
-For play, just download 'Index.html', from this page, and open, the game has open in your browser.
+For play, just open'Index.html' from this page, and click on download button, open the archive and the game has open in your browser.
 **SURPRISE IN SCORE 50 AND 100!**

 This is a modified FanGame of dinossaur game of google, with a neon interface, powers, and a surprise in **50 score, and 100 score** the english version come one day